sigsum/sigsum/archive/2025-02-01-elias-trust-policy-notes.md

 - Scenario: infraX becomes compromised.
    - again, both groups 2 and 3 are still OK, so we still have 2-of-3 groups --> OK
+   - groups 2 and 3 are resilient against infraX failures because each of those groups has only one witness dependent on infraX

 - Scenario: one organization becomes compromised, and in addition some other witness goes down
    - if Company A is compromised we can still afford that one witness from group 2 or 3 does down.